developer-portal/content/CONTRIBUTING.md

 1. How to setup a development/basic production database?

 ### Tool Content

 1. General Content

 ## Style and Formatting

 * Please use `$ sudo ...` for commands requiring root password or root user.
 * Use the names of upstream project and files properly - e.g. `Makefile` will have capital M.
 * Referencing commands and names of binaries that would be ran in command line should be done using back-ticks ``.
 * Add empty lines before and after headlines and code blocks.
+* Format headlines as normal sentences e.g. About my program called Program, *not* About My Program Called Program
 * Take a look at [Github markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)